-As a teacher my primary focus is to get students to think critically about material and be able to apply knowledge to new or unfamiliar situations.
+As a teacher, my primary focus is to get students to think critically about material and be able to apply knowledge to new or unfamiliar situations.
 I have a strong belief that it should be possible for all concepts to be explained in a clear and rational way.
 I am a big believer in kinaesthetic learning (learning through doing) and have a practical outlook on life.
-As the academic lead on practical training and the module organiser for first year skills, I have a key role in the development and delivery of key skills throughout our programmes.
+As the academic lead on practical training and the module organiser for first semester skills, I have a key role in the development and delivery of key skills throughout our programmes.

 My tutorials are usually about how microbes can be used to treat pollution and environmental problems; discussing how microbes can be used on an industrial scale to treat contaminated environments through a process called bioremediation.
-However, I do sometimes stray in to the interface between environmental microbiology and medical microbiology, looking at things like pathogen survival and the real world problems that medical microbiologists face identifying pathogens.
+However, I do sometimes stray into the interface between environmental microbiology and medical microbiology, looking at things like pathogen survival and the real world problems that medical microbiologists face identifying pathogens.
 My tutorial sessions give students the opportunity to practise a range of skills; from learning how to find and critically evaluate literature through to experimental design and data analysis.

 I have quite a varied role in scholarship both within and beyond the university.
 Within the university I play a role in promoting access and participation working with the widening participation team and senior management.
 Beyond the university I am an advisor on outreach activities for the Teesside, Hull, York, Mobilising Knowledge Exchange in the Bioeconomy (THYME) project and work with the A level exam board AQA advising on practical content of A levels.
 I also serve as a course assessor for the Royal Society of Biology's Degree Accreditation programmes.